roualdes/bridgestan/paper/paper.md

 (e.g., R) was compiled with a different compiler, something no prior interface which exposed Stan's log density calculations could allow.

-Existing tools with similar functionalities include `JAX` [@Bradbury:2018] and `Turing.jl` via the `JuliaAD` ecosystem [@Ge:2018].  `BridgeStan` differs from these tools by providing access to the existing, well-known DSL for modeling and highly efficient CPU computation of the Stan ecosystem.
-The Stan community by and large uses CPU hardware, and since Stan has been tuned for CPU performance, `BridgeStan` is more efficient than its competitors in implementing differentiable log densities on CPUs [@Carpenter:2015; @Radul:2020;
+Existing tools with similar automatic differentiation functionality include `JAX` [@Bradbury:2018] and `Turing.jl` via the `JuliaAD` ecosystem [@Ge:2018].  `BridgeStan` differs from these tools by providing access to the existing, well-known DSL for modeling and highly efficient CPU computation of the Stan ecosystem.
+The Stan community by and large uses CPU hardware, and since Stan has been tuned for CPU performance, `BridgeStan` is more efficient than its competitors in implementing differentiable log densities on CPUs [@Carpenter:2015; @Radul:2020; @Tarek:2020].
-@Tarek:2020].
 Like the immutable Stan models they interface, `BridgeStan` functions are thread safe for parallel applications.
 They also admit all of the internal parallelization of Stan models, such as internal parallel map functions and GPU-enabled matrix operations.

 `BridgeStan` enables memory allocated in the host language (Julia, Python, or R), to be reused within Stan; though any language with a C